Policing Racial Violence: 1919 and Beyond

 Tuesday, October 15

-In 1919, what role did the police play in calming the riots or fueling them?
-How did various communities view the police in 1919 and what has changed today?
-Join Robin Robinson, special adviser for community affairs at the Chicago Police Department, and Simon Balto, assistant professor of history at the University of Iowa and author of Occupied Territory: Policing Black Chicago from Red Summer to Black Power, for a talk about law enforcement and the nature of racial violence from 1919 to the present.
+In 1919, what role did the police play in calming the riots, or fueling them?
+How did various communities view the police in 1919?
+What has changed today?
+Join us for a discussion at the Chicago History Museum about law enforcement and the nature of racial violence from 1919 to the present.
+Nancy Villafranca, CHM’s director of education moderates this dynamic conversation featuring:

 Free, RSVP required